eigentaylor/eigentaylor.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: i am a math phd student and tutor
+subtitle: i am a math grad and tutor

 profile:
   align: right